School of Civil Engineering

 Where do I turn if I need extra academic support?

-Students should contact module or academic personal tutors in the first instance
+You should contact your module or academic personal tutors in the first instance.

 How will I find out more about my programme?